- 4.7–5.5 in

 - A few banding records have shown that some Common Redpolls are incredibly wide ranging.
 Among them, a bird banded in Michigan was recovered in Siberia; others in Alaska have been recovered in the eastern U.S., and a redpoll banded in Belgium was found 2 years later in China.

-- The oldest known Common Redpoll was 7 years 10 months old.
+- The oldest known Common Redpoll was at least 7 years, 10 months old.
+It lived in Alaska and was injured when caught by a cat.
+Happily, it survived its injuries.

 Common Redpolls breed worldwide in the far northern latitudes, in open woods of pine, spruce, alder, birch, and willow up to about 5,000 feet elevation.
 In the essentially treeless tundra they find hollows and shelters where deciduous shrubs or conifers can gain a foothold.
 They also live around towns.
 Most people get to see them in winter, when redpolls move south.
 In their winter range, which can be extremely variable as the birds seek unpredictable food sources, redpolls occur in open woodlands, scrubby and weedy fields, and backyard feeders.